Issue 3-21, 2022

 KEYWORDS: sodium chloride mineral waters, Long COVID, aquatic training, new coronavirus infection, rehabilitation, microcirculation, cardiointervalography

-For citation: Lobanov A.A., Grishechkina I.A., Fesyun A.D., Rachin A.P., Yakovlev M.Yu., Andronov S.V., Barashkov G.N., Lebedeva O.D., Popov A.I., Styazhkina E.M., Ansokova M.A., Vasil’eva V.A.
+FOR CITATION: Lobanov A.A., Grishechkina I.A., Fesyun A.D., Rachin A.P., Yakovlev M.Yu., Andronov S.V., Barashkov G.N., Lebedeva O.D., Popov A.I., Styazhkina E.M., Ansokova M.A., Vasil’eva V.A.
 Investigation of the Effectiveness and Safety of a Rehabilitation Program for Patients with Long Covid Using Aquatic Training.
 Bulletin of Rehabilitation Medicine.
 2022; 21(3): 45-57. https://doi.org/10.38025/2078-1962-2022-21-3-45-57

 References: